Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

-In Table \ref{relativeerror_call}, the numerical solutions obtained by the SIPG are compared with semi-analytical (closed form) solutions given in Section \ref{model}.
-As it can be seen from the relative errors in Table \ref{relativeerror_call}, SIPG turns out to provide highly accurate prices for the call option with different strike prices.
-One can also observe from Table \ref{relativeerror_call} that, the SIPG method requires less CPU time (in seconds) than the Monte Carlo method using $10^6$ number of sample paths.
+In Table~\ref{relativeerror_call}, we compare the prices at the final time $\tau =1$ obtained by the SIPG using linear and quadratic elements with the semi-analytical solutions (exact prices) in \cite{Heston93}, at $(v_0,x_0)=(0.25,\log(S_0/K))$ with $S_0=100$.
+The relative error is defined as $ |\text{price-exact price}|/|\text{exact price}| $.
+The SIPG with linear and quadratic elements turns out to provide highly accurate prices for the call option with different strike prices.